syncfusion-content/ej2-spreadsheet-docs/ej2-javascript/spreadsheet/formulas.md

 * You can set formula for a cell by [`editing`](./editing).
 * Using the [`updateCell`](../api/spreadsheet/#updatecell) method, you can set or update the cell formula.

-## User Defined Functions
+## Create User Defined / Custom Functions

+Almost all spreadsheet computations can be implemented using the available [`list of supported formulas`](https://ej2.syncfusion.com/documentation/spreadsheet/formulas#supported-formulas).

-The list of formulas supported in the spreadsheet is sufficient for most of your calculations.
-If not, you can add your own custom function using the [`addCustomFunction`](../api/spreadsheet/#addcustomfunction) method.
-Use [`computeExpression`](../api/spreadsheet/#computeexpression) method, if you want to compute any formula or expression.
+If you need formulas that are not supported by spreadsheet, you can add your own custom function using the [`addCustomFunction`](../api/spreadsheet/#addcustomfunction) method.
+You can also use [`computeExpression`](../api/spreadsheet/#computeexpression) method, if you want to compute any formula or expression.

+This custom function method can be used only for formulas whose results are updated to a single cell value.
+The formulas that return the result as an array will be tedious to achieve in this case.

 The following code example shows the calculation of data using supported and custom `formulas` in the spreadsheet.